top of page

 NanoTRIZ Research Scholar Program (Remote)

-Phase II: 12-Month Research Residency (Online)
+Research Sprint & Residency (Online)

 GWR.png

+Professor Alexander Solovev is widely recognized as one of pioneers of man-made nanomachines research field.
 The original experimental work behind the Guinness World Records–recognised Smallest Man-Made Jet Engine (nanomotor) was carried out in the Dresden rolled-up nanotechnology environment led by IIN, IFW Dresden director Professor Oliver G. Schmidt.
 At that time, Alexander A. Solovev was a PhD researcher under Prof. Schmidt’s supervision, with Dr. Yongfeng Mei playing a key scientific and group-leading role in the rolled-up nanotechnology research activities.

 The foundational paper was: A. A. Solovev, Y. F. Mei, E. Bermúdez Ureña, G. Huang, and O. G. Schmidt, “Catalytic Microtubular Jet Engines Self-Propelled by Accumulated Gas Bubbles,” Small, 5(14), 1688–1692, 2009.
 DOI: 10.1002/smll.200900021